netlify-templates/victor-hugo/site/content/blog/young-children-should-learn-math.md

 ---
-title: "Why very young children can - and should – learn math"
+title: "Why very young children can - and should – learn math | MathBRIX Blog"
 date: 2018-09-30
 ---